drdarshan/inkjax/README.md

-# inkjax
+# InkJax
-Create equations in Inkscape without a LaTeX installation
+Create equations in Inkscape without a full-blown LaTeX installation